awesome-stable-diffusion/awesome-stable-diffusion/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] You have searched the repository for any relevant [issues](https://github.com/awesome-stable-diffusion/awesome-stable-diffusion) or [PRs](https://github.com/awesome-stable-diffusion/awesome-stable-diffusion), including closed ones to avoid duplication or reintroducing removed conntent.
 - [ ] Any category you are creating has the minimum requirement of 3 items.
   If not, your addition may be inserted into `Misc/Other`.
-- [ ] Any software project you are adding to the list is actively maintained.
+- [ ] Any software project you are adding to the list is actively maintained (less than 3 months inactive).
 - [ ] The pull request title is informative, unlike "Update README.md".
   Suggested titles: "Add aaa to bbb" for adding software aaa to section bbb, "Remove aaa from bbb" for removing, "Fix license for aaa", etc.